khancom1988/CarTrackAssessment/README.md

 - How to use this app

-  - You will get a log in page where in you need to fill below details to login
+  - You will get a login page where in you need to fill below details to login

   - UserName : aadil_majeed
   - Password : car_track